 Our child friendly playgrounds feature a running track a number of football pitches with synthetic turf surfacing as well as four artificial grass areas for sports such as; High 5 Netball, Tag Rugby and Basketball.

 We work hard to make sure all our indoor and outdoor equipment is of a high standard.
-Our newest piece of outdoor equipment is the Aeroball which provides endless fun and excitement not only during the school day, but as an After School Club too.
+Our newest piece of outdoor equipment is the Aeroball that provides endless fun and excitement not only during the school day, but as an After School Club too.

 We celebrate our sports achievements with an end of year Sports Day held at Bostall Heath.
 Sports day is a fantastic local community event that brings together friends and families.
 Children are given the opportunity to compete in a range of events designed to test their speed, stamina and flexibility.